tomichj/user_time_zones/README.md

 * Insert `include UserTimeZones::User` into your `User` model.
 * Insert `include UserTimeZones::Controller` into your `ApplicationController`.

-Include the javascript to calculate a new user's timezone in your `application.js`:
+Then add the javascript require to your `application.js` (or use -j flag with install generator):
 ```javascript
 //= require user_time_zones
 ```